-Formally state what you want to happen—which is, to overturn the dispute.
-It may seem like your motives are obvious, but it’s important to reiterate your purpose.
+Formally state what you want to happen — which is to overturn the dispute.
+It may seem like your motives are obvious, but it’s important to reiterate your purpose to the issuing bank.

 As you begin writing your chargeback rebuttal letter, keep these tips in mind.

 We suggest you organize your content in a traditional letter format.

 - Use a generic greeting or salutation like “Dear Sir or Madam” or “To whom it may concern”.

 - End with a closing like “Sincerely” or “Thank you for your time”.

 It’s often a good idea to create a template for your chargeback rebuttal letter and repurpose generic information that is commonly used in your responses.
 This helps reduce the risk of errors or forgotten information.